EmilStenstrom/django-components/README.md

 You can change this behaviour in the settings under the [`COMPONENTS.tag_formatter`](#tag-formatter-setting).

-For example, if you set the tag formatter to `django_components.shorthand_component_formatter`, the components will use their name as the template tags:
+For example, if you set the tag formatter to `django_components.component_shorthand_formatter`, the components will use their name as the template tags:

 ```django
 {% button href="..." disabled %}